APHA-CSU/btb-seq/Readme.md

 ### Unit Tests

-A number of small tests that assert the functionality of individual components
+A number of small tests that asserts the functionality of individual components

 ### Inclusivity Tests